akka/alpakka/docs/src/main/paradox/google-cloud-storage.md

 A source for downloading a file can be created by calling @scala[@scaladoc[GCStorage.download](akka.stream.alpakka.googlecloud.storage.scaladsl.GCStorage$)]@java[@scaladoc[GCStorage.download](akka.stream.alpakka.googlecloud.storage.javadsl.GCStorage$)].
 It will emit an @scala[`Option`]@java[`Optional`] that will hold file's data or will be empty if no such file can be found.

+If you need to download the specific version of the object in a bucket where object versioning is enabled, you can specify the `generation`.

 Scala
 : @@snip [snip](/google-cloud-storage/src/test/scala/docs/scaladsl/GCStorageSourceSpec.scala) { #download }